-The only Washington German town, Leavenworth is among the best reasons to visit the North Central Cascades.
-The other reasons—stunning mountain peaks, hiking trails through the dense Wenatchee National Forest, and tubing, swimming, and fishing through the Wenatchee River—are either yours to enjoy right in town or just a short drive to the north.
+The only German town in Washington, Leavenworth is among the best reasons to visit the North Central Cascades.
+The other reasons—stunning mountain peaks, hiking trails through the dense Wenatchee National Forest, and tubing, swimming, and fishing on the Wenatchee River—can be enjoyed right in town or just a short drive north.

-Vail, Colorado is a Swiss-inspired ski town with stunning snowy slopes that make it ideal for a winter vacation, though activities like carriage rides, horseback riding, hiking, and fishing give visitors something fun to do in the summer.
+Visit Pepi’s for Austrian-German cuisine like schnitzel and baked spaetzle, or admire the beautiful buildings as they light up at night.
+The stunning snowy slopes make Vail ideal for a winter vacation, though activities like carriage rides, horseback riding, hiking, and fishing give visitors plenty of fun things to do in the summer.